A Game-Theoretic Approach for Hierarchical Epidemic Control: Introduction

-One of our questions relates to \textit{policy free-riding}: Is it possible that (in equilibrium) a player lower in the hierarchy adopts a weak policy with a low implementation cost while imposing a negative externality on another player (perhaps on the same level) and hence also enjoying lower infection numbers owing to the latter player's stronger policy?
+Finally, we use our modeling framework and proposed solution techniques to experimentally investigate possible phenomena arising from decentralized policy-making.
+First, we investigate the impact of forms of (de)centralization that vary both qualitatively and quantitatively on the \textit{overall cost} of the impacted population, measured as a weighted sum of the infections and implementation costs.
+We show that decentralization is generally detrimental to social cost except for a small, non-obvious regime in which it can lower the social cost relative to a uniform centralized policy.
+Our next question of interest relates to \textit{policy free-riding}: Is it possible that (in equilibrium) a agent lower in the hierarchy adopts a weak policy with a low implementation cost while imposing a negative externality on another agent (perhaps on the same level) and hence also enjoying lower infection numbers owing to the latter agent's stronger policy?
 Can a higher-level policy-maker mitigate such free-riding via non-compliance penalties?
-We show that the answer depends in a complex manner on different parameters such as initial infection rates, degree of contact among different parts of the population, weights on different types of cost, and the non-compliance cost structure.
-Our second set of experiments measures the \textit{fairness} in the distribution of costs as a function of model parameters as well as degrees of centralization.
+We show that the answer depends in a complex manner on different parameters such as initial infection rates, degree of contact among different parts of the population, weights on different types of costs, and the non-compliance cost structure.
+Our final set of experiments measures the \textit{fairness} in the distribution of costs as a function of model parameters as well as degrees of centralization.
+Our experimental results are reported on synthetic data as well as real-world data based on recent transportation and census data for two U.S. States, New York and New Jersey.